 - 1/2 cup loose cilantro leaves

-- To make the marinade, blend oil, lime, garlic, cilantro, and cumin until smooth.
+To make the marinade, blend oil, limes, vinegar, garlic, cilantro, salt, and cumin until smooth.
 Pour and cover the tenderloin completely.
 Marinate for 6 to 24 hours.